 - 58th CSW 2014: “Challenges and achievements in the implementation of the Millennium Development Goals (MDG)* for women and girls.”
-WomenNC 2014 Fellowship Program
+WomenNC 2014 Scholar Program

 - 57th CSW 2013: “Elimination and prevention of all forms of violence against women & girls.”
-WomenNC 2013 Fellowship Program
+WomenNC 2013 Scholar Program

 - 56th CSW 2012: “The empowerment of rural women and their role in poverty and hunger eradication, development and current challenges.”
-WomenNC 2012 Fellowship Program
+WomenNC 2012 Scholar Program

 WomenNC CSW Leadership Training Program, a Continuum to WomenNC’s Mission

 To lead young adults in the elimination of social injustice for women and girls.

 Since 2010, WomenNC has sponsored a panel of North Carolina university students at nine successive United Nations’ Commission on the Status of Women (CSW) conferences in New York City.
 Forty-four (44) WomenNC CSW Fellowships have been awarded to young women and men demonstrating high motivation for involvement in regional and international women’s human rights issues and solutions.

 WomenNC’s signature Student Fellowship program began in 2009 based on two primary objectives.

 The first goal was to provide a leadership training framework to engage young adults in our regional community.
 The focus was to facilitate the development of future leaders through a greater understanding of the inequities women and girls face in North Carolina.
 Awarded Student Fellows embark on intensive research, partner with organizations addressing the dynamics and challenges affecting women, and develop recommendations for improved conditions.